RafaelVidaurre/angular-permission/docs/ui-router/3-emitted-events.md

 $stateChangePermissionAccepted
 ----------------------------

-Broadcasted when one of the permissions has been accepted and the state changes successfully.
+Event broadcasted when one of the permissions has been accepted and the state changes successfully.

 ```javascript
 $rootScope.$on('$stateChangePermissionAccepted', function(event, toState, toParams, options) { ... });